juseniah/juseniah/README.md

 ### Hi there 👋

-I'm a software engineer and data analyst who recently finished a second bachelor's degree in computer science after 20 years in music education.
-Looking to get my feet wet in my first position in my new career path.
-I love coding and data analysis, and I can't wait to land my first role!
+I'm a software engineer working in EdTech.
+I love coding and data analysis.

 <!--
 **juseniah/juseniah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.